Hunter71a/puppeteer2/README.md

 # Puppeteer Scraper

-This project is a simple web scraper built using Puppeteer.
+This project is a simple web scraper built using Puppeteer and the stealth plugin for web scraping.
+A recursive div function tunnels into nested divs to cleanly extract text.
 It allows you to scrape a given URL, take a screenshot of the page, and handle incoming events for scraping via a handler function.

 ## Files